Erwin Data Modeler: Overview

 At its core, erwin has a computer-aided software engineering tool (or CASE tool).
 Users can utilize erwin Data Modeler as a way to take conceptual data model and create a logical data model that is not dependent on a specific database technology.
 This schematic model can be used to create the physical data model.
 Users can then forward engineer the data definition language required to instantiate the schema for a range of database-management systems.
 The software includes features to graphically modify the model, including dialog boxes for specifying the number of entity–relationships, database constraints, indexes, and data uniqueness. erwin supports three data modeling languages: IDEF1X, a variant of information technology engineering developed by James Martin, and a form of dimensional modeling notation.

 The software also allows users to generate data models by reverse-engineering pre-existing databases that are based on several different formats.
 Another included feature is erwin’s ability to create reusable design standards: “including naming standards, data type standards, model templates and more.”
 The software includes several features for modifying how the data model is displayed, including options for several colors, fonts, diagrams, subject areas and layouts.

 erwin’s Complete Compare feature allows the user to compare two versions of a model, displays differences, and allows for merging and updates in either direction.
 As of March 2016, the software bundle also includes its own Report Designer.
 The erwin DM 2018 update included Netezza, MySQL 8.x, PostgreSQL 10.4, and Hive; model counts reports; and PII support.
 The 2019 update included DB2 z/OS v12, SQL Server 2017, Teradata v16.20, and PostgreSQL 11.2, in addition to reporting enhancements like user-defined properties and filters.

+Starting in 2017, erwin added support for NoSQL databases like MongoDB and Couchbase, and later expanded to cloud platforms like for example Snowflake, Databricks, Google BigQuery and Azure Synapse.

+Recent updates (v12 and beyond) have introduced ER360 collaboration portal which enhanced how business and other non-technical teams interact with data models, more focus on Conceptual level modeling, AI driven data modeling, AI SQL Analyzer and more.